Talk NERDY to Me

-At the core of the network is the Talk NERDY to Me Advisory Council comprised of patients, researchers, payers, and industry representatives who have been instrumental in shaping the training and engaging directly with network participants.
+At the core of the network is the Talk NERDY to Me Advisory Council which is a network of patients, researchers, payers, and industry representatives that promotes older people’s engagement in shaping research.

-If you are interested in learning more about the Talk NERDY to Me program or if you would like to know more about becoming a sponsor or joining the Talk NERDY to Me Advisory Council, email [email protected].
+If you are interested in learning more about Talk NERDY to Me, participating in the program, or joining the Talk NERDY to Me Advisory Council, email [email protected].